techmsi/generator-component/README.md

 * component-name/1024+.css

 ### Breakpoints
-* Do you need more than one viewport?
+* Do you need more than one breakpoint?

 #### Additional Questions
 _( Answer: Yes )_